aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to XLSB</h2>

+The DOCM file format is a Microsoft Word document with macros enabled.
+It is used to store documents with embedded macros that can be used to automate tasks.
+On the other hand, the XLSB file format is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is used to store large amounts of data in a more efficient way than the XLSX file format.
+Therefore, it is necessary to convert DOCM to XLSB in order to store the data in a more efficient way.

+<h2>How Aspose.Total Helps for DOCM to XLSB Conversion</h2>
-For a Python developer, who is trying to add a DOCM to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from DOCM to XLSB.
+It is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOCM file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to manipulate the documents.
+It also supports a variety of file formats such as DOCM, XLSB, HTML, and many more.
+Furthermore, it is a cost-effective solution as it provides a single package of all the APIs.

 {{% /blocks/products/pf/feature-page-summary %}}